bowbahdoe/feather/README.md

 - Repackaged under `dev.mccue.feather`
 - Fixed a bug where asking for an instance of `Feather` to be injected would fail.
 - Addressed issue where underlying exception not always forwarded to `FeatherException` (PR [#8](https://github.com/zsoltherpai/feather/pull/8))
+- Retrofit all operations to use a `MethodHandles.Lookup`

 The original contents of the readme are below.
 Consult the source repo for any more in-depth documentation.